 Targeted Canada-Wide Early Learning and Child Care System Expansion Plan

-Niagara Region has been given 4,067 licensed child care spaces that we must create by 2026.
+Niagara Region was given an expansion target of 4,296 licensed child care spaces by 2026.

 Priority neighbourhoods